Smith D. Atkins

-Smith Dykins Atkins (June 9, 1836 – March 27, 1913) was an American newspaper editor, lawyer, and a Union Army colonel during the American Civil War, who temporarily commanded brigades of infantry and cavalry and who was awarded the brevet grades of brigadier general and major general of Volunteers.
-After hostilities ended he returned to his editorial work and became an author.
+Colonel Smith Dykins Atkins (June 9, 1836 – March 27, 1913) was an American newspaper editor, lawyer, and army officer who served in the American Civil War.
+Serving in the Union army, he commanded brigades of infantry and cavalry and was awarded the brevet grades of brigadier general and major general of Volunteers.
+After hostilities ended in 1865, Atkins returned to his editorial work and became an author.

 Early life and career

 Atkins was born in Horseheads, New York, in 1836.
 He moved to Illinois in 1845 and later entered the Rock River Seminary in Mount Morris.
 He also became editor of the town's Gazette and began practicing law.
 He was a supporter of and canvasser for Abraham Lincoln for President of the United States.
 He was elected Prosecuting Attorney in 1860.
-He was the first man to enlist as a volunteer private soldier in Stephenson County, Illinois upon the outbreak of the Civil War.
+He was the first man to enlist as a volunteer private soldier in Stephenson County, Illinois upon the outbreak of the American Civil War.

 Civil War service

-Upon President Lincoln's call for volunteers at the outbreak of the Civil War, Atkins immediately chose to defend the Union cause and entered the volunteer ranks of his home state.
+Upon Lincoln's call for 75,000 volunteer militiamen at the outbreak of the Civil War, Atkins immediately chose to defend the Union cause and entered the volunteer ranks of his home state.
 He served in the western theater of the conflict.
 He was appointed a captain in the 11th Illinois Infantry on April 30, 1861, and was promoted to major on March 21, 1862.
 By April he was assistant adjutant general of the 4th Division in the Army of the Tennessee, but resigned on April 17 to take a two-month respite from duty for health reasons.

 Atkins re-entered military service that fall when he was appointed the colonel of the 92nd Illinois Mounted Infantry on September 4, 1862.
 By February 1863 he was given brigade command in the Army of Kentucky (Department of the Cumberland) until June 8.
 Next he commanded a brigade in the Army of the Cumberland's Reserve Corps until July 15, when he was transferred to the Department's Cavalry Corps.
 He then commanded two brigades of cavalry of the Department of the Cumberland and one in the Military Department of the Mississippi in 1864 and into 1865.
-During these commands, he led a brigade of cavalry during Major General William T. Sherman's March to the Sea.
+During these commands, he led a brigade of cavalry during Major General Sherman's March to the Sea.

 Although Atkins was not appointed as a full, substantive grade general, on January 23, 1865, President Abraham Lincoln nominated Atkins to the grade of brevet brigadier general of volunteers, to rank from January 12, 1865, and the U.S. Senate confirmed the award on February 14, 1865.
 Atkins was mustered out of the volunteer service on June 21, 1865 and he returned to his civilian life in Illinois.
 On March 21, 1866, President Andrew Johnson nominated Atkins for the award of the grade of brevet major general of volunteers, to rank from March 13, 1865, and the U.S. Senate confirmed the award on April 26, 1866.